MakerFaireOrlando/mfo-static-website/_exhibits/2023-gateway-to-japan.md

 "
 description-long: "Origami is a paper-folding art appreciated in Japan and worldwide.
-We will do a mini-workshop of how to fold simple pieces with step-by-step instruction.
+We will do a mini-workshop on how to fold simple pieces with step-by-step instructions.

 We will create a customized gift of Japanese brush calligraphy.
-The calligraphy artist will write your names and favorite words translated in Japanese.
-Options to be printed on a tote bag or T-shirt. "
+The calligraphy artist will write your name and favorite words translated into Japanese. "
 image: /assets/images/exhibit-images/23-67-exhibit-gateway-to-japan-img-3672-large.jpeg
 image-primary:
   small: /assets/images/exhibit-images/23-67-exhibit-gateway-to-japan-img-3672-small.jpeg